 As a publicist, Gwen provides a wide range of marketing services to her clients.
 Her services include media promotion and contact, development of digital press kits and promotional videos, e-blast services to key markets and industry professionals, speaking engagements, book club marketing, book tour management, ghostwriting and editing.
 Gwen focuses primarily on the book industry and her clients range from New York Times bestselling authors to authors with debut books.

 As an entrepreneur, Gwen is co-founder of Cushcity.com, the world’s largest African-American Internet retailer with over 20,000 products online.
 Gwen and her husband, Willie, established Cushcity.com in 1998.
-The web site receives more than 1 million hits per month and has thousands of customers in all 50 states and internationally.
+The web site receives approximately 500,000 hits per month and has thousands of customers in all 50 states and internationally.
 She has been an entrepreneur for more than 20 years.

 Gwen resides in Houston with Willie and their daughter, Sylvia.
 She is a graduate of Georgetown University with a B.S. degree in marketing.